 “So, why are you doing this?”, I asked as we both struggle up this mountainside/borderline cliff.
 “Oh, I don’t know.
 I just do.”

 We are both 20 miles into a 135-mile race for him and a 100-mile race for me.
 On a course called the Outlaw 100.
-The race was founded the year prior with only 5 finishers for the 100-mile distance, 3 of which are triple crown competitors (or so, I’m told).
+The race was founded the year or two prior with only 5 finishers for the 100-mile distance, 3 of which are triple crown competitors (or so, I’m told).
 Which if you are not a real runner, like me, it’s a series of ultramarathon races across relatively rough terrain.
 In other words, hard-ass courses.

 The Outlaw 100 is in a section of Oklahoma I didn’t even know existed.
 It’s full of a mix of swamps, mountains, and what I was also told by the locals, Alligators among other dangerous wildlife.
 The course is a set of two loops, a 7-mile loop, and a 13-mile loop.
 Both of which you can do 5 times to equal a 100-mile course, for the main event, but also consists of a 135-mile course, and a couple of shorter distances, which you can down select to at any point as long as you don’t place.